Tap to get financing

 Timing

-In general, FHA 223(f) loans take between 100 and 150 days (4 to 5 months) to close.
+In general, HUD 223(f) loans can take up to 9 months to even a full year to close.
 The actual time frame depends on specifics of each deal.

 Synopsis Of Fees and Costs